catppuccin/userstyles/docs/CONTRIBUTING.md

 ### Assessing websites

 Some websites are, unfortunately, simply not meant for userstyles.
-For example, websites that have auto-generated classes (`aeN WR baA nH oy8Mbf`, `cfb2a888`, etc.) lead to unreadable and unmaintainable userstyles — they break quickly and are difficult for contributors besides the maintainer to update/maintain.
+For example, websites that have auto-generated classes (`aeN WR beA nH oy8Mbf`, `cfb2a888`, etc.) lead to unreadable and unmaintainable userstyles — they break quickly and are difficult for contributors besides the maintainer to update/maintain.
 For those reasons we recommend not attempting to theme such sites.

 ### Root variables